apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

    export APIGEE_USERNAME=LOOKUP_IN_SPREADSHEET_ABOVE
    export APIGEE_PASSWORD=LOOKUP_IN_SPREADSHEET_ABOVE

-   # This the the domain/hostname where the PCF is deployed.
-If you are using self signed certs for this endpoint, you will have to use `--skip-ssl-validation` for some of the commands
-   export YOUR_SYSTEM_DOMAIN=apps.pcfone.io

    # The instance of your PCF deployment.
 If you are familiar with PCF, you may just refer to this as ORG.
 Since Apigee also as a concept of ORG, we will call this PCF_ORG for this lab and your ORG for this lab is called - "group-apigee"
    export PCF_ORG=group-apigee